top of page

 To get better.
 To be better.
 To perform at my peak level.

-Although I trained to perform and reach beyond my limits, I would sometimes get a glimpse of self-doubt (don’t we all?).
+Although I trained to perform and reach beyond my limits, I would sometimes encounter self-doubt.
+(Don’t we all?)
 Other times, some pretty philosophical thoughts would pop up.

 Do I like being in control?